Doing the Environmental Drag

 Credit: Public Domain

 I like to put a hopeful spin on my writing and in my life in general but at times I have to fight bouts of depression.
 I suppose many of us creative types do.
-I have borrowed a page from Winston Chruchill; calling it the black dog.
+I have borrowed a page from Winston Churchill; calling it the black dog.
 This dog is never welcome but from time to time it sits on my front porch and howls a bit.
 This clouds up my skies with gray and I try to distract myself, writing helps, working in the garden helps…helping others and trying to spread a little cheer around really helps.

 Let me tell you, reading through endless reports on the state of our environment does not help.
 To be fair to my fellow writers out there.
 I know they work very hard, probably much harder than I. They are learned individuals where I am a self-taught layperson.
 From what I’ve been reading it is easy to see why your average person who probably cares a lot for the planet is turned off by all this stuff.